I Use Tone's and McCormick but always check the labels.

 Dairy Free Milk:

-Their vanilla I use in things like rice puddings, on cereal, making chocolate pudding, etc..
+Their vanilla flavor I use in things like rice puddings, on cereal, making chocolate pudding, etc..

-GF Pasta: I will only use Tinky'ada brown rice pasta.
-The key to making it similiar to normal pasta is to make sure that after the alotted boiling time, make sure you rinse it in cold water for at least 30 seconds...
+GF Pasta: Dry Tinky'ada brown rice pasta.
+The key to making it similiar to normal pasta is to make sure that after the allotted boiling time, make sure you rinse it in cold water for at least 30 seconds...
 Then put it back into the pot that you boiled it in and turn the stove to medium and stir the pasta for a little bit to take excess moisture out of the pasta.
+This brand holds up well in pasta salads, macaroni salad.

 The points that I'm trying to express here is for people who have made the decision to embark on the overwhelming, at first GF diet...
 I remember clearing my cupboards of everything that contained gluten.